 Sections 162 and (to the extent relevant) 274 of the Code provide that expenses must be ordinary and necessary to be a business deduction.
 The expenses must be contemporaneously documented with time, place, business purpose, and business relationship.
-X maintained its credit card statements and a few receipts.
-However, neither X nor A documented the business purposes of these expenditures.
-It does not appear that A kept any account books, diaries, or other records demonstrating that the charges the family made on X credit cards were for business purposes.
+X maintained credit card statements and a few receipts.
+However, neither X nor B documented the business purpose or relationship of her expenditures.
+It does not appear that B kept any account books, diary, or other records demonstrating that the charges she made on the X credit cards were for business purposes.

-The excess benefit transaction amounts involving A's use of X credit cards are as follows:
+The excess benefit transaction amounts involving the use of the credit cards by B are as follows:

 Meals-Cr Card \$ \$ \$

-Miscellaneous-Cr Card \$ \$ \$
+Gas-Cr Card \$ \$

-Total \$ \$ \$
+Miscellaneous-Cr Card \$ \$